How to Write a Cover Letter: Essential Guidelines and Examples

 All these details will help you to easily write a cover letter without wasting any time looking up information.

 The next thing you need to do is choose a cover letter template.
-These templates already have the right format and make it easier to write a cover letter.
+These templates already have the right format which makes it easier to write a cover letter.
 They are also ATS-friendly and increase your chances of getting selected.

 Choose from modern, creative, or simple styles that match your CV or resume template.
 The cover letter template should be formal and match the theme of the job you are applying for.